JODY’S TRUE STORY OF SADDLEBACK’S SUICIDE MOUNTAIN

 Instead of arguing any further with the bulldozer driver, Ron and Ted brought two shovels to the top of what would become Suicide Mountain and began clearing the brush from the ground.
-Actually, they had two grunt helpers assigned to the job.
-Unfortunately, the hill was so steep that they couldn’t go up very high from the bottom or down very far from the top.
+Actually, they assigned their two grunt helpers to do the job.
+Unfortunately, the hill was so steep that Lance and I couldn’t go up very high from the bottom or down very far from the top.
 In the end, it looked more like a hill climb course than a motocross course.

 For the first year, Suicide Mountain hadn’t earned the name Suicide Mountain.
 It wasn’t all that spectacular because it only went up to the first terrace, made a left hand turn and came back down to the track.
 In 1982, the track climbed up to the second terrace, but the riders didn’t jump (largely because they had to turn on what would have been the landing spot).
 For trivia buffs, the name “Suicide Mountain” was coined in 1982 (before that it was called “Matterhorn Hill” after the Matterhorn Hillclimb in the back portion of Saddleback Park).

 This is what’s left of Suicide Mountain today.
 Lance Moorewood and Rick Henricksen, the sons of the race promoters, made a visit to the track 30 years later and climbed through overgrown brush.
 Only the tell-tale telephone pole gives a clue that this was once the most intimidating obstacle in motocross.